SurpriseDog/WordTree/Readme.md

 **Comparing words with anki**

-Usage: `--anki` and it will attempt to guess the location of your .anki2 file assuming your user profile is 'User 1' or you can type it in manually with `--anki (database location)`
+Usage: `--anki` will attempt to automatically guess the location of your .anki2 file assuming your user profile is 'User 1' - You can also type the location in manually with `--anki (database location)`

-Checks to see if the words exist in your anki database, and prints matching cards.
+This will check to see if the words exist in your anki database, and prints matching cards.
 This is a read only copy of the database and will not change anything.
-(Sqlite3: '?mode=ro')
+(Sqlite3: mode=ro)

 I find this useful to make sure I don't try to add the same card twice.
-The anki database is read in read-only mode.
 If the database is busy (because you are using the anki app), it will switch to reading a cached version (if available).
 Closing anki should solve this problem and give you the most up-to-date copy of your cards.

 Here are the locations of the anki databases.